Last updated on 01 July 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

 Amazon, which operates in countries all over the world, has a different governing law clause for each country's service.
 Here's an example from Amazon U.S. and its Conditions of Use agreement.

 In the Amazon UK Conditions of Use and Sale agreement you'll find the same clause - "Applicable Law" - but with different country-specific information.
-Links are provided to make things more convenient for users:
+Links are provided to make things more convenient for users and to comply with local laws:

-As you can tell from the examples, governing law clauses are pretty short and to the point but can still have some personalization and variety.
+As you can tell from the examples, governing law clauses are usually pretty short and to the point, but can still have some personalization and variety.

-Here are a few basic tips to keep in mind when you go to create your own clause.
+Here are a few basic tips to keep in mind when creating your own governing law clause.

 Keep it simple.